Published at: 2025-10-30

 Lead Pool

-A Lead Pool organizes leads by industry, region, or other attributes—for example: - Shanghai Lead Pool - Beijing Lead Pool - Education Industry Lead Pool - Financial Industry Lead Pool
+A Lead Pool groups leads by criteria such as industry, region, or other shared attributes — for example, a Shanghai Lead Pool, a Beijing Lead Pool, an Education industry Lead Pool, or a Finance industry Lead Pool.

 Account